 Pine Mountain Club residents love their pets, so there are services designed to help our four-legged friends and their human owners.
 If violations regarding animals are observed, please notify Pine Mountain Club Patrol at (661) 242-3857.

 If you find a misplaced pet or lose a pet, please contact PMCPOA’s Patrol Department at 661-242-3857.
 Patrol has a microchip scanner and may be able to reunite the lost pet with it’s owner right away if the pet has a microchip.
 If you’ve lost a pet, besides reporting it to Patrol, you can check the Facebook page called "Pine Mountain Club Lost and Found Pets."
 Someone may have already found your pet!

 PMC Dog Park

 One of PMC’s amenities is the Dog Park, located at the east end of the PMC Campground.

 PMC’s Dog Park officially opened May 8, 2010 after many hours of volunteer effort on the part of the Dog Park Club.
 Volunteers painstakingly worked on the planning, publicizing and construction of the area.
+As of Christmas Day 2020, the dog park is now larger, and the small dog area is sectioned off inside the large dog area.
 The Dog Park is now open to all members and their guests (no locks on gate).
 Please maintain the area (pick up dog poop, etc. and put it in trash bins).

 Shelter on the Hill, A Humane Society